 If your car is hit in an accident and it’s the other driver’s fault, it’s easy to assume that person’s car insurance will pay for the damage.
 Unfortunately, it’s not always that simple.

 Although it’s illegal in most states, some people drive without insurance.
 Roughly 16% of drivers are uninsured, according to the Insurance Research Council.
 If one of them hits you, you could be stuck paying for the repairs to your car even if it wasn’t your fault.
 Fortunately, Nationwide’s uninsured motorist coverage may help protect you against this possibility.
+Learn more about how this coverage works and get an uninsured motorist insurance quote today.

 Protect yourself from paying for damage caused by others

 Uninsured motorist insurance may help protect you against drivers who don’t have liability insurance or lack the money to pay for injuries and damages they cause to you, your passengers or your car.
 This coverage is often paired with underinsured motorist coverage, which is similar, but for situations where the other driver’s insurance will pay for some of the damages.
-It can also protect you from covered hit and run accidents subject to policy coverage provisions and limits.
+Uninsured motorist coverage can also protect you from covered hit and run accidents subject to policy coverage provisions and limits.

 Two types of uninsured motorist insurance